erinbuckels/starter-academic/content/project/parental-care-and-tenderness-questionnaire/index.md

   preview_only: false
 ---
 **Description:**
-The Parental Care and Tenderness (PCAT) questionnaire is a measure of individual differences in the activation of the parental care motivational system.
+The PCAT questionnaire is a measure of individual differences in the activation of the parental care motivational system.
 It is suitable for administration with both parents and non-parents.
 The full version contains 25 items.
 A 10-item short-form ([PCAT-pn](https://www.erinbuckels.com/project/PCAT-pn)) is also available.

 **Instructions:**